mapbender/mapbender-documentation/en/customization/yaml.rst

 				[...]
 				published: false

-Now the applications will not be visible for users (except for root user).
+Then, clear the :ref:`Mapbender cache<en/customization/commands:Clear cache>` and your browser cache.
+After that, the applications will not be visible for users.

+.. hint:: The root user can always see unpublished applications.

+It is also possible to remove the applications from the ``applications`` folder.
+Repeat the cache clearing process afterwards.

-New YAML applications can be placed in the folder and will be automatically recognized by Mapbender.
+In the same way, new YAML applications can be placed in the folder and will be automatically recognized by Mapbender.

 Mapbender Demo Map